 Rendering of point-light sources at night-shots

 Night-shots pose a different challenge for lenses as the contrast is even higher than under bright sun and point-light sources can reveal some weaknesses such as coma, haloing and colour-aberrations that do not show up as prominently in other test-shots.
-The 100% crops below the main image show the effect of coma in the FF/FX-corner of the Laowa 100mm f2.8 2x Macro APO at different apertures compared to other lenses:
+The 100% crops below the main image show the effect of coma in the FF/FX-corner of the Laowa 100mm f2.8 2x Macro APO at different apertures: